scouarn/ezGfx_old/README.md

 TODO
 ====

 ## Misc
-* Bug in 3D demo windows -> bug with alpha blending returning black ?

 * fullscreen
+* Move ezsfx and tools in a standalone project
 * Write documentation
-* Move ezsfx and tools in a standalone project
+* Bug in 3D demo with 32 bits systems -> bug with alpha blending returning black ?